-Extensive Russia-US prisoner swap under way: Sources
+Evan Gershkovich among 26 freed in major Russia-West prisoner exchange

-The deal taking place in Turkey includes 24 adults and two children, security sources say.
+The deal taking place in Turkey includes 24 adults and two children and involves seven countries, security sources say.

-An extensive prisoner swap believed to be carried out between Russia and the United States and its Western allies is taking place in Turkey’s capital, Ankara, according to security sources.
+Russia has freed Wall Street Journal journalist Evan Gershkovich and ex-US Marine Paul Whelan as part of an extensive prisoner swap between Moscow and the West, the Turkish government has said.

-The deal involves seven different countries and includes 24 adults and two children, the sources told Al Jazeera on Thursday.
+The Wall Street Journal also confirmed that Gershkovich was handed to United States authorities in Ankara on Thursday.

 Keep readinglist of 3 items